OSU-Game-Dev-CS073/Azer/CONTRIBUTING.md

-# Contributing Guide — Azer: Path of Salvation
+# Contributing Guide — Azer: The Path of Salvation

 Welcome!
 This guide explains how to set up, code, test, review and release so contributions meet our **Definition of Done (DoD)** (see Team Charter).